December 2025 Newsletter

 • Primary History Prize information

 Everyone is welcome to attend our monthly meetings to hear the speakers tell us more about our history.
 Admission is free for LHS members and $5 for visitors.
+Bring cash for a chance to win a prize in the raffle.

 Our History: List of Articles